Drama - NCEA Level 1

 Term 1

-Students begin the year working on Drama 1.6 - Perform an acting role in a scripted production.
+Students will begin working on Drama 1.6 - Perform an acting role in a scripted production.
 This is a whole class play and students will work through the theatre process from casting, rehearsing and performance.
 Students perform to an invited audience, usually junior classes, and family are welcome to come and view the work.
+Students will begin work on this at the end of Term 1 and perform in Term 2.

 Term 2

-Students will work on Drama 1.2 - Devise and perform a drama to be assessed in Week 6, where they create their own scene to fit a given topic.
+Students will work on Drama 1.2 - Devise and perform a drama, where they create their own scene to fit a given topic.
+These will be performed in Term 3.

 Term 3